EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 ```
 What can we pass to the `shareVia` function?
 * iOS: You are limited to 'com.apple.social.[facebook | twitter | sinaweibo | tencentweibo]'
 * Android: Anything that would otherwise appear in the sharing dialoge (in case the `share` function was used.
 Pass a (part of the) packagename of the app you want to share to.
 The `shareViaFacebook` function for instance uses 'facebook' as the packagename fragment.
+Things like `weibo` and `pinterest` should work just fine.

 Want to share images from a local folder (like an image you just selected from the CameraRoll)?
 ```javascript